Bro Daddy: Plot

-Kurian wants to marry her off to someone in advertising field as he fears his company has no heir since Anna is not into his business and his only hope is through a son-in-law.
+Kurian wants to marry her off to someone in the advertising field as he fears his company has no heir since Anna is not into his business and his only hope for the company continuing in his family is through a son-in-law.
 John asks Kurian about the wedding.
 Kurian, who do not like Eesho initially disagrees, but later agrees as Anna has agreed to it.
 Meanwhile, unbeknownst to Eesho, John promises Kurian that Eesho will be his successor.
 Meanwhile, Samuel informs Kurian that Cyril has agreed to collaborate with Kurian's company if he can present an impressive ad concept.
 Elsy meanwhile figures out that Anna is pregnant and pushes for an early wedding date.
 Meanwhile, Kurian finds out through his friend Jameskutty that Eesho was in a live-in relationship and his pregnant partner was packed off by John, not realising that the girl who was pregnant is his own daughter.
 Shocked and enraged, Kurien breaks his friendship with John.
 When he finds that Anna had gone to meet Eesho, and he goes with Elsy to catch them.

 John and Annamma arrives to tell Eesho and Anna that Kurian misunderstood them and John tries many attempts to reveal the truth, but Kurian doesn't listen to him and doesn't allow him to speak.
 When the drunk Eesho pokes fun at Kurian for showing off a silly matter, Kurian slaps Eesho and in the scuffle, Anna reveals that it is she who is pregnant with Eesho's child.
 Elsy, Annamma and John also say that they knew the truth and feared how to disclose it to Kurian.
 Heartbroken and tricked by his own family, Kurian leaves, but gradually copes up with reality and pardons Anna for tricking him.
 Eesho tries to make amends with Kurien and presents a catchy ad concept which Cyril approves, winning back the respect and friendship of Kurian.
 The wedding takes place in a grand ceremony with everyone's approval.
 During the wedding ceremony, Kurian reveals to everyone that he is going to be a grandfather and John also reveals that he is not only going to be a grandfather, but a father of one more child as well.
 Months later, in front of a labour room, a nurse calls for Anna's husband, to which both John and Eesho respond and stare at each other.